Battle off Samar

-Japanese aircraft from the base at Luzon launched kamikaze attacks on the retreating American task force, sinking the escort carrier USS Saint Lo and damaging three others.
 With Taffy 2's aircraft joining the battle, the increasing severity of the air attack further convinced Kurita that he was engaging the Third Fleet's surface carriers.
-Satisfied with sinking what he believed were multiple carriers and worried the bulk of the Third Fleet was approaching, Kurita withdrew his fleet north, having failed to carry out his orders to attack the landing forces at Leyte Gulf.
+Satisfied with sinking what he believed were multiple carriers and worried the bulk of the Third Fleet was approaching, Kurita withdrew his fleet north at 0930 hrs., having failed to carry out his orders to attack the landing forces at Leyte Gulf.
+But for Taffy 3 a new threat was on its way.
+A little less than an hour later, at 1050 Japanese aircraft from the base at Luzon launched kamikaze attacks on the retreating American task force, sinking the escort carrier USS Saint Lo and damaging three others.

 Taffy 3 sustained heavy losses in the action, losing two escort carriers, two destroyers, a destroyer escort and numerous aircraft.
 Over 1,000 Americans died, comparable to the combined losses of American men and ships at the Coral Sea and Midway.
 Three Japanese cruisers were sunk by air attack, and three others were damaged.
 The Japanese had over 2,700 casualties.
 Taffy 3 was awarded the Presidential Unit Citation and Captain Ernest E. Evans of the sunk Johnston was posthumously awarded the Medal of Honor.
 Fleet Admiral Chester W. Nimitz wrote afterwards that the success of Taffy 3 was "nothing short of special dispensation from the Lord Almighty."
 The Battle off Samar has been cited by historians as one of the greatest last stands in naval history.